Updated October 21, 2015

 Increasing mobility through exercise can bring relief to sufferers while also serving as a preventative measure.
 Because your hands are the most likely target for osteoarthritis, experts recommend hand yoga to stretch and strengthen your finger muscles.
 You can also relieve pain and boost your grip strength by squeezing a stress ball.

 Extra pounds put you at risk for developing osteoarthritis.
-Following the Weight Loss Eating Plan will help you lose weight and practicing regular exercise will improve your joint functioning and bone density.
+Following the Low Carb Weight Loss Plan will help you lose weight and practicing regular exercise will improve your joint functioning and bone density.

 You can also strengthen your bones and joints by consuming bovine gelatin in homemade bone broth soup, which supplies your body with the collagen found in cartilage and bone.
 Eggshell membrane is an excellent source of collagen as well as elastin and glycosaminoglycans, all of which increase your flexibility and stability by helping your body build cartilage.
 Taking hyaluronic acid, an essential cartilage component, aids in cartilage repair.